MEET THE MOVEMENT

 Maureen became interested in researching abuse dynamics over twenty years ago after a relative, a child, disclosed that Maureen’s then-husband had been sexually abusing her for years.
 Her relationships with abusers like her ex-husband, combined with her decades of research provide Maureen with a unique perspective on predators and how they are not monsters out there, but loved ones, deceptive and dangerous, within our churches, communities, and homes.
 She is excited to be part of the GRACE team and to help equip Christians to prevent and respond to abuse.

-Jessa Potvin, BA
+Jessa Godek, BA

 Resource and Operations Manager